 You won’t be able to see a preview of the image.
 So you need to be sure beforehand that the preset will work.

 Lightroom will automatically apply the preset while importing.
-The import will take more time, especially if you are importing a big amount of images for batch processing.
+The import will take more time, especially if you are importing a big amount of photos for batch processing.

 You might want to import one photo first and experiment with it before doing the main import.

-Select all the photos that you want to edit.
-That’s your batch.
+Select all the photos in Lightroom that you want to edit.

-Lightroom will update all the images with the selected preset.
+Lightroom will update all photos with the selected preset.

 As in the previous option (during import), there is no preview option.
 You need to be sure of the preset you want to apply.

-3. Paste From Previous If You Want to Copy All the Settings
+How to Paste From Previous To Copy All the Settings

-This option will allow you to work first on one photo before applying the develop settings to the whole batch.
+This option will allow you to work on one photo before applying the ‘Develop’ settings to the whole batch.

-You can either apply a preset or make your own edits.
-In fact, it is quite common to combine a preset with your own personal edits and adjustments.
+You can either apply a preset or make your own.
+It is quite common to combine a preset with your personal edits and adjustments.